 - Organic search – these metrics show the number of users that have made a search query and followed the link to your website on the search results page.
 It allows you to assess your SEO efforts – how good are you at choosing and placing keywords and making relevant content.

 - Email – if you have people subscribed to your newsletter, this insight shows the number of subscribers that follow the link you place in the letter.
 Though when it comes to email marketing, the Google Analytics metrics are rather primitive.
 However, this parameter still matters.

-- Direct – this is the number of users that have entered your website by typing your website address in the browser field.
+- Direct – this is the number of users that have entered your website by typing your URL details in the browser field.
 This shows the number of people that look directly for your website.
 You should also refer to the organic search when you consider these metrics as some people may enter your website domain name into the search field in order to enter your website via the search results page.

 - Social – these metrics show people that have entered your website from social networks.
 If you show some activity on social networks like Facebook, Instagram or Twitter, you really need to consider this parameter.

 - Paid search – if you have launched an ad campaign, this parameter will show you the number of users that have made a click on an ad.
 Though for evaluating your ad campaign results it is better to use the data in your Google Adwords (or other ads network you are working with) personal profile.

 - Referral – the number of users that have visited your website from other websites by following the link placed there.
 This parameter began to play a larger role in recent years.
 It helps you to assess efforts on your link profile building.